TexasInstruments-Sandbox/edgeai-osrt-libs-build/README.md

 ===========================================================

 ## Overview
-Currently this covers ONNX-RT and FTLite-RT for Ubuntu 18.04 Docker container, but it should be straightforward to extend to other DL-RT and/or for other Ubuntu distro.
+Currently this covers building ONNX-RT and FTLite-RT from source for Ubuntu 18.04 (tested) and Ubuntu 20.04 (not yet tested) Docker containers, but it should be straightforward to extend to other DL-RT like TVM-DLR.
 This is for Edge AI 0.5 release.
 For other release, patches and settings should be updated accordingly.

 ### Build DL Runtime using QEMU on PC
 ![](docs/dlrt_build_qemu.svg)